25 Best Google Apps in 2026 to Save Time and Get More Done

 PlatformsAndroid, iOS, Web

 Next, on our list is YouTube.
-It is definitely a must-have Google app that you need for watching videos about literally anything.
+It is definitely a must-have Google app for watching videos about literally anything.

 Name it, and you will find a video about it on this platform.
 You can even use it to solve your daily queries or just for entertainment.

-Other than long-form videos, YouTube Shorts feature lets you enjoy short videos with never-ending scrolls.
+In addition to long-form videos, YouTube Shorts feature lets you enjoy short videos with endless scrolling.

 YouTube eventually understands what you like and what your interests are.
-And then it suggests to you the related videos that might be your choice.
+And then it suggests related videos that might be your choice.

 And with endless playlists and an offline download function, there is always something worth checking out.